 Course summary

-• Explore the impact and influence Cultural Studies has on a wide range of research interests, not only in the English-speaking world, but also internationally.
-The programme will teach you about a range of Cultural Studies methodologies that you can then apply in your own writing and research.
-It will also include a Critical Ethnography Afternoon where students explore the place of this kind of research in the cultural studies tradition.
+- Explore Cultural Studies’ impact and influence on a wide range of research interests, not only in the English-speaking world but also internationally.
+The programme teaches you a range of methodologies that you can then apply in your own writing and research.
+It gives you a background in the tradition/s of Cultural Studies.

-• Media, Communications and Cultural Studies is a large and highly interdisciplinary department, and the themes of cultural studies run through the research interests of many academics within it.
-These span the fields of music, film, digital media, aesthetics, cultural industries, gender and queer studies, post colonialism, journalism, political economy, critical race studies, and critical theory.
+- Media, Communications and Cultural Studies (MCCS) is an extremely broad and open-minded department – even by Goldsmiths' standards – and we are committed to making your interests as welcome as possible.
+We are a large and highly interdisciplinary department, and the themes of cultural studies run through the research interests of many academics within it.
+These span the fields of music, film, digital media, aesthetics, cultural industries, gender and queer studies, postcolonialism, journalism, political economy, critical race studies, and critical theory.

-• Study in one of London’s liveliest and most diverse communities.
+- Study in one of London’s liveliest and most diverse communities.
 You will study in a stimulating critical and creative research-led environment, which will prepare you for employment in a range of culture-related professions.

 Modules

 This is a programme which in the first compulsory course offers a different topic each week permitting the exploration of various methodologies and approaches.
 The first five weeks will present you with work from the Birmingham tradition and beyond to the present day, including neo-nationalism, race and ethnicity, policing and the prison system, gender and popular feelings, and the rise of queer theory.
 The second five weeks turn to media technologies, sonic cultures, gender and social media and more broadly issues of cultural production and consumption.
 The second core course provides an intense engagement with questions of cultural theory, capitalist society, new activisms, and the politics of protest and assembly.
 The programme’s modules can include the different ways in which culture itself is to be understood in terms of technologies, practices, subjectivities and capitalist social formations.
 Options modules are available within the department at either 15 or 30 credit levels.
 Further option modules can also be taken in the Anthropology, English and Creative Writing, History, Politics and Sociology departments.
 As if not enough, students are also encouraged to ‘audit’ modules – attend lectures (but not seminars), without enrolling for assessment.
-Compulsory modules Cultural Studies and Capitalism 30 credits MA Cultural Studies Dissertation (Methodology and Research) 60 credits Doing Cultural Studies 30 credits Optional Modules You will take option modules to the value of 60 credits chosen from across Goldsmiths departments.
+Compulsory modules Cultural Studies and Capitalism Doing Cultural Studies MA Cultural Studies Dissertation (Methodology and Research) Optional Modules You will take option modules to the value of 60 credits chosen from across Goldsmiths departments.
 There are several Media modules available to you on this programme.
-You may also be able to take modules from across many other Goldsmiths departments, such as: • Anthropology • English and Creative Writing • History • Politics • Sociology Please note that module availability can change from year to year, and not all modules listed may be open to you.
+You may also be able to take modules from across many other Goldsmiths departments, such as: • Anthropology • English and Creative Writing • History • Politics • Sociology • Visual Cultures Please note that module availability can change from year to year, and not all modules listed may be open to you.
 Your final selection will depend on spaces available and timetable compatibility.
 Please note that due to staff research commitments not all of these modules may be available every year.

 Entry requirements